-Monday 7 October 2024
+Monday, 7 October 2024

 A Norfolk Jaunt in the sun - 7th October 2024

 I was exhausted yesterday after my week up on the Norfolk coast and chose to calmly ignore the Asian Desert Warbler up at Winterton Dunes after news broke at about 7.30am.
-It turned out to be a grey and windy day and I felt little compunction to go for it.
+It turned out to be a grey and windy day and I felt little desire to go for it.

 This morning however it was calm and sunny and so a poodle that way after breakfast was in order and after a short amble down through the dunes I was at its favoured little patch of stunted Birches and watching this rusty tailed sandy Sylvia – my first since the 19th October 1991 at Flamborough Head in those days when long twitches were the norm for me.